Automated Employee Onboarding: How To Extract Data From HRIS & Route To Relevant Channels

 Why Automated Employee Onboarding

 Every company has its own onboarding protocols.
+They are always part of the human resources workflow.
 For example, some welcome newcomers with an onboarding kit that includes swag, a subscription to a local gym, and a small online party.

 Others email instructions on creating email signatures that adhere to internal standards, communication, and data security policies.